 One of the most common types of medications administered after a traumatic brain injury is pain medication.
 Non-opioid analgesics such as acetaminophen, naproxen, and ibuprofen are generally safe for survivors to use.
 However, certain pain medications, like ibuprofen, should not be taken within the first few weeks post-injury because they can increase the risk of bleeding.

-Pain can be discomforting, and debilitating, and it can interfere with rehabilitation.
+Pain can be exhausting and debilitating, and it can interfere with rehabilitation as well as quality of life.
 Therefore, pain management is important.
-Talk to your doctor about which pain medications are right for you.
+Talk to your doctor about which pain medications may be right for you.

 Psychostimulants are medications used to improve cognitive function after a traumatic brain injury.
-Medications, such as Ritalin (also known as methylphenidate) increase frontal lobe activity in individuals who have difficulty with self-regulation and self-control.
+Medications such as Ritalin (also known as methylphenidate) increase frontal lobe activity in individuals who have difficulty with self-regulation and self-control.
 Although Ritalin is primarily used to treat ADHD, it can also improve alertness after a brain injury.
-Studies also show that methylphenidate causes a significant improvement in attention spans in TBI survivors.
+Studies also show that methylphenidate causes a significant improvement in attention and focus in TBI survivors.

 Depression is one of the most common secondary effects of a brain injury.
-To be clinically diagnosed with depression, an individual must experience feelings of sadness or apathy for at least two weeks, along with four other types of symptoms.
+To be clinically diagnosed with depression, an individual must experience five or more common depression symptoms for at least two weeks.
+One of the primary symptoms of depression is the feeling of intense sadness or lack of interest in daily activities.

 - Significant weight loss or weight gain (5% or more in one month)